 The therapist meets with the couple weekly until the relationship is stabilized or the major issues resolved and then meet bi-weekly as the relationship improves.
 We have a test you can take online for only $35 that will help you identify growth areas needing specific therapy.
 Because the failure rate of cohabiting couples is about 80% without treatment, this type of counseling is critical for the success of the relationship.

+Most clients usually are able to pay for family counseling with their health insurance.
+If they do not have insurance they qualify for our self-pay sliding scale.
 The fee is $145 for the first initial interview session due to the additional analysis involved.
 Additional sessions are $125 for a state licensed Marriage and Family Therapist, Professional Counselor, or social worker.
-If money is a major issue you may apply for a sliding scale, referral to a non-licensed, degreed counselor on a sliding scale plan or a lay counselor may be recommended.
+If money is a major issue you may apply for a sliding scale, referral to a non-licensed, degreed counselor on a sliding scale plan or a lay or student counselor.
 However, it should be realized that the emotional cost of a failed relationship will usually exceed any amount of money expended on therapy.

 Our couples therapy services in Wichita, KS, can help you improve your relationship by: